Olimpiada Kozlova: Life and career

 Her career began at the age of 10 in the Pokrovskaya artel of fishers.

 In the mid-1920s, she worked as a turner at the Karbolit plant (Orekhovo-Zuyevo, Moscow Oblast), then at the Moselectric plant in Moscow.

 From 1927 to 1932, she was secretary of the village council of the village of Chernoe Ozero, Shatursky District, deputy chairman of the council, and deputy chairman of the executive committee of the council.

 At the same time, Kozlova improved her education, entered the Moscow Institute of Soviet Cooperative Trade, which she graduated in 1937, and then the Moscow State Pedagogical University.

 In 1940 she completed her postgraduate studies at the Moscow Institute of National Economy and defended her thesis for the degree of candidate of economic sciences.
-At the same time, she worked as a teacher at this institute and the Higher Party School under the Central Committee of the All-Union Communist Party of Bolsheviks.
+At the same time, she worked as a teacher at this institute and the Higher Party School under the Central Committee of the Communist Party of the Soviet Union.
 She devoted the next ten years to elective party work.

-From 1940 to 1941, Kozlova was elected 2nd secretary of the Moskvoretsk district committee of the CPSU(b).
+From 1940 to 1941, Kozlova was elected 2nd secretary of the Moskvoretsk district committee of the CPSU.

 At the beginning of the Great Patriotic War, she was engaged in the formation of divisions.
-From 1941 to 1945, she was elected 1st secretary of the Moskvoretsky district committee of the CPSU(b).
+From 1941 to 1945, she was elected 1st secretary of the Moskvoretsky district committee of the CPSU.
 She prepared for leadership work in the underground in the event of the surrender of Moscow to the Germans.
 After the end of the war from 1946 to 1950, she was the Secretary of the Moscow Committee of the CPSU(b).